swacad/Hash_Dir/README.md

 # Hash_Dir Overview

 This repository holds my hash_dir project.
-There are currently two python programs in the repository.
-One is hash_file which will hash a single file and print the hexdigest to the screen.
-The second program is hash_dir which imports the hash_file function from hash_file and hashes all of the files in a directory to include hidden files and files in its subdirectories.
-The results and printed to a text file which is timestamped and includes the hostname the program was run on.
-The text file will be saved to the same directory where hash_dir.py is run from.
+There are currently three python programs in the repository.

+1. hash_file will hash a single file and print the hexdigest to the screen.
+2. hash_dir imports the hash_file function from hash_file and recursively hashes all of the files in a directory to include hidden files and files in its subdirectories.
+The results and printed to a csv file which will include a timestamp and the hostname the program was run on as part of the file name.
+The csv file will be saved to the same directory where hash_dir.py is run from.
+3. hash_diff will take two csv files generated from the hash_dir program and output a diff report as a text file.
+The diff file will report which files are new, modified, deleted, and unchanged.

-I do have a standalone executable version of both hash_dir and hash_file for Microsoft Windows.
+This repositor contains a standalone executable version of both hash_dir and hash_file for Microsoft Windows.
 You can use the executable to run the program without installing Python on the host machine.

 # Usage
 To run directly from command line use the following format: